sharat-developer/connector_sdk/README.md

 }
 ```

-Another variation is to have a generated api_token replace the user name and have the string “api_token” replacing password in the basic authentication format.
+Another variation is to have a generated api_token replace the user name and have the string "api_token" replacing password in the basic authentication format.

 ### API Key Authentication